 GeneCards Summary for PPP1R9B Gene

-PPP1R9B (Protein Phosphatase 1, Regulatory Subunit 9B) is a Protein Coding gene.
-Diseases associated with PPP1R9B include limbic encephalitis and schizophrenia.
+PPP1R9B (Protein Phosphatase 1 Regulatory Subunit 9B) is a Protein Coding gene.
+Diseases associated with PPP1R9B include limbic encephalitis.
 Among its related pathways are Beta-Adrenergic Signaling and Activation of cAMP-Dependent PKA.
 Gene Ontology (GO) annotations related to this gene include actin binding and protein phosphatase 1 binding.
 An important paralog of this gene is PPP1R9A.

 UniProtKB/Swiss-Prot for PPP1R9B Gene